eesher/eegos/README.md

-# eego
+# eegos
-micro service framework write in go
+a micro server framework write in go